#[non_exhaustive]pub struct CreateStackSetInputBuilder { /* private fields */ }

 pub fn set_template_url(self, input: Option<String>) -> Self

-The location of the file that contains the template body.
-The URL must point to a template (maximum size: 460,800 bytes) that's located in an Amazon S3 bucket or a Systems Manager document.
-For more information, see Template Anatomy in the CloudFormation User Guide.
+The URL of a file that contains the template body.
+The URL must point to a template (maximum size: 1 MB) that's located in an Amazon S3 bucket or a Systems Manager document.
+The location for an Amazon S3 bucket must start with https://

 Conditional: You must specify either the TemplateBody or the TemplateURL parameter, but not both.